 Contact us for a quote and availability

-Hard to believe, but it has been more than 10 years since the final build of Maestro was quietly made available to deploy to client sites+.
-It was August of 2012, when Greg Dean completed a sweeping cleanup of outstanding issues lingering in prior Maestro builds.
-The build, Maestro 3.3.9RC8 was never elevated beyond its “Release Candidate” designation.
+Hard to believe, but it has been more than 10 years since the final build of Maestro was quietly made available to deploy.
+It was August of 2012, when Greg Dean completed a sweeping cleanup of outstanding issues lingering in Maestro.
+Maestro 3.3.9RC8 was never elevated beyond its “Release Candidate” designation.
 Greg Dean was a perfectionist, and a man I deeply admired.
 He did everything he could to make it the best Maestro version ever.
-I don't know it as fact, but my sense is that Greg just couldn't bring himself to declare it finished, final, done… hence RC8, or “release candidate 8”.
+I don't know it as fact, but my sense is that Greg just couldn't bring himself to declare it finished, final, done… hence "RC8”.

-As computer hardware accelerated into the 64bit era, broadcast consolidation reduced automation sales opportunities to scraps.
-Maestro, and the company who owned the code (WideOrbit) reached that uncomfortable fork in the road.
-The issues exposed in a 64bit environment were too great to overcome, and the financial realities of a shrinking market meant WideOrbit was faced with a decision - either declare the product end of life (EOL), or embark on a complete re-write of the code.
-The latter was not a viable business option given the resources that would be required.
+As computer hardware accelerated into the 64bit era, the company who eventually came to own the code (WideOrbit) reached an uncomfortable fork in the road.
+The issues exposed in a 64bit environment were simply too great to overcome short of a full re-write, and the financial realities of a shrinking market meant declaring the product end of life (EOL).

 Maestro remains a product that gets the job done.
-If you are an owner of a Maestro System, you know how true that statement is and how it has paid for itself several times over.
-I wish he were still alive so that I could tell my dear friend Mr. Dean thank you for his vision and dedication to the industry.
-Working with DCS and Maestro opened so many unexpected doors for me+ in the broadcast industry, and for that, I have Greg Dean to thank.
+If you own a Maestro System, you know how true that statement is and how it has paid for itself several times over.
+Working with DCS and Maestro opened so many doors for me personally in the broadcast industry, and for that, I have Greg Dean to thank.
 And oh, by the way Mr. Dean, if you're reading this from the eternal jock lounge in the sky, Maestro 3.3.9 absolutely IS the best release ever of the product.
-If you are running Maestro, reach out to request an upgrade.
+If you are running an older version of Maestro, reach out to request an upgrade.

 Access beyond this page is restricted to paid subscribers.
 All logins are recorded.
 Password sharing is a violation of the terms of use and is strictly prohibited.
 If we suspect or determine your password has been shared, it will result in deactivation of your account.
 Repeated violations will lead to cancellation of your account without refund.